These grilled berbere chicken wings are cooked on a pellet grill and seasoned with a mix of herbs and seasonings featuring Spiceology Berbere Rub.

 Grilled Chicken wings are one of my very favorite things, in the world.
 Especially when they are grilled over live fire and get that amazing smoke flavor gets all up in every nook and cranny.

-Smoked wings are made even better when you toss them in berbere seasoning, and big bold coconut berbere sauce, and on top of some delicious jasmime pina colada rice.
+Smoked wings are made even better when you toss them in berbere seasoning, and big bold coconut berbere sauce, and on top of some delicious jasmine pina colada rice.

 What is berbere?

-Berbere is a spice mixture that originates from Ethopia.
-Spiceology refers to it as the “backbone” of Ethopian cooking.
+Berbere is a spice mixture that originates from Ethiopia.
+Spiceology refers to it as the “backbone” of Ethiopian cooking.

-These Berbere Chicken Wings are NOT authentice Ethopian cuisine.
+These Berbere Chicken Wings are NOT authentic Ethiopian cuisine.
 By a long shot.
 But this seasoning mixture is something that I now cannot live without.